gjcooper/IntCourses/courses/_WEBDATA201/modules/04-scrapy.md

 {: .source}

 We made two significant changes to the file above:
-* We've included the line `from ontariompps.items import OntariomppsItem` at the top.
+* We've included the line `from au_gov.items import OntariomppsItem` at the top.
 This is required so that our spider knows about the `OntariomppsItem` object we've just defined.
 * We've also replaced the `print` statements in `get_details()` with the creation of an `OntariomppsItem` object, in which fields we are now storing the scraped data.
 The item is then passed back to the